Riki Gal: Music career

 Gal began her music career in the entertainment troupe of the Israeli Navy.
 After her discharge from the IDF, she released her first single and an album called World of Jacques Brel.
-She has collaborated with Matti Caspi, Ehud Manor and Louie Lahav.
+She has collaborated with Matti Caspi, Ehud Manor and Louis Lahav.
 She played Mama Morton in the Beit Lessin Theater production of Chicago and was a judge on Israel's version of A Star is Born, Kokhav Nolad.
-She was one of the stars of Les Miserables, a musical by Alain Boublil based on the Victor Hugo novel.
+She was one of the stars of Les Miserables, a musical by Claude-Michel Schönberg and Alain Boublil based on the Victor Hugo novel.
 In 1989 she headlined the Israeli production of Evita, also starring Eli Gornstein and Viki Tavor.

 Gal's album Ohevet otcha yoter (I love you more) was a co-production with Matti Caspi, who was responsible for most of the compositions, arrangements and instrumental accompaniment.

 The title song of Gal's album Seeing the Years (2009) is "Imazman," a tribute to Gal's mother and also a play on words (ima = mom, zman = time, im hazman = over time).
 The song begins with words from the popular song "Que Sera, Sera" (Whatever Will Be, Will Be) and continues in Spanish.